-A sarong is quite simply fabulous.
+A sarong is quite simply fabulous when it comes to long-distance hiking.
 It has so many purposes that I wouldn’t be without one.
 It can be used as a towel (instead of travel towels which retain odours after a few uses), a scarf, a cushion around your hips to stop your bag bruising you, an eye mask/hat at night, an extra layer around your body in your sleeping bag (when not being used as a hat!), a pillow case to keep your clothes in one place while you snooze away, and a Dick Whittington style bag when you need to haul your washing to a stream.
-It gets my gold star award for tips for hiking.
+It gets my gold star award for long-distance hiking tips.

-Tips for Hiking 2 – Pack a Penknife with Scissors
+2. Hiking Tips – Pack a Penknife with Scissors

 Yes, you have a knife.
 But how do you cut straps without fraying them?
 Or ensure you won’t nick yourself while making a very tight cut?
 And what happens when your talons start putting holes through your socks?
-The answer is buy a penknife with scissors.
-I’ve been hiking without one and simply wished I’d had one with me.
+Number two on my long-distance hiking tips is to buy a penknife with scissors.
+You’ll be glad you did.

-Tips for Hiking 3 – Behind Every Cloud there’s a Backpack Lining
+3. Tips for Hiking – Behind Each Cloud is a Backpack Lining

-Raincovers blow off, plus their waterproofing stops being effective after a while, so line the inside of your backpack with a survival bag cut to size.
+Raincovers blow off, plus the waterproofing on them stops being effective after a while.
+Instead, go with this long-distance hiking tip and line the inside of your backpack with a survival bag cut to size.
 It’s cheaper and wider than dry bags and just as effective, providing you don’t put holes in it!
-However, use purpose-made dry bags for your top pockets as they’re smaller and easier to fit in.
+However, use purpose-made dry bags for your top pockets on your hike as they’re smaller and easier to fit in.

-Tips for Hiking 4 – Plump Up Your Shoulder Straps
+4. Long-Distance Hiking Tips – Plump Up Your Shoulder Straps

-The 80s fashionistas knew a thing or two when they put shoulder pads into everything they owned.
-Admittedly, they looked quite ridiculous but as a long distance hiker, you’ll be wanting to beef up the shoulder padding on your straps.
+The 80’s fashionistas knew a thing or two when they put shoulder pads into everything they owned.
+Admittedly, they looked quite ridiculous but as far as long-distance hiking tips go, this is a good one.
+Carrying all that weight, you’ll be wanting to beef up the shoulder padding on your straps.
 I normally use my ski gloves (they’re waterproof) and attach them with their velcro around the straps of my backpack.

-Tips for Hiking 5 – Spin a Yarn with Dental Floss
+5. Hiking Tips – Spin a Yarn with Dental Floss

 Apart from keeping your dentist at bay for longer than you should, using dental floss can help on the trail, too.
 If your bag needs sewing up, forget cotton thread, it’s too weak.
 Dental floss and all its minty glory will work wonders.

-Tips for Hiking 7 – Make a Hot Water Bottle
+7. Long-Distance Hiking Tips – Make a Hot Water Bottle

 A metal bottle doubles up as a hot water bottle at night.
-Simply pop hot water in it, wrap it in a sock and voilà, you’ll have your very own heating system.
+Simply boil up some hot water, pop it in, wrap your bottle in a sock so as not to burn yourself, and voilà, you’ll have your very own heating system.
 Just make sure you haven’t bought a vacuum flask!

 If something’s on tap, you use more of it.
 Hence my preference for water bladders.
 I know I drink enough when the pipe is in front of me rather than having to stop to get my water bottle out (which I never do as frequently as I should).
 This is especially important when hiking at altitude – you need to guzzle down far more water when you’re higher up.